 - WIL STAFF RESOURCES ↗

-Co-op courses: A work term fee is levied by the University for each Co-op work term with designated co-op employers, or for any self-directed co-op that will be used as a Co-op work term.
+Co-op courses: A work term fee is levied by the University for each Co-op work term with designated co-op employers, or for any student-developed co-op that will be used as a Co-op work term.
 Consult the SFU Calendar regarding fee requirements before registering.

 - SEE 290: Co-op Practicum I (1st Work Term)